wp-statistics/wp-statistics/readme.txt

 = 7.1 =
 * Added: clearch.org search provider, disabled by default.
-* Added: Database tab to optmization page to manually add unique index on the visitors table removed in 7.0.3.
+* Added: Database tab to optimization page to manually add unique index on the visitors table removed in 7.0.3.
 * Updated: Additional WP_DEBUG message fixes.
 * Updated: Overview widgets no longer overflows on smaller displays.
 * Updated: Charts now properly resize when the browser window does.